danknights/mice5035/tutorials/02_feature_extraction/README.md

-## MiCE 5035 Tutorial: QIIME
+## MiCE 5035 Tutorial: 16s feature extraction

 ### Background
-QIIME is a comprehensive tool for doing microbiome analysis.
-This tutorial is just an introduction to the QIIME tool to allow you to try running a few commands and viewing the output.
+This tutorial is an introduction to extracting taxonomic features from 16S or shotgun sequencing data, and performing alpha diversity and beta diversity analysis.

+Some of this tutorial uses QIIME 1.9.1 to perform basic analysis.
 QIIME2 provides more options for visualizations but performs mostly the same core analyses and has a steeper learning curve.

 ### Connect to an interactive computing node on MSI